Press kit for Lowering the Bar

 "I never realized how funny and serious lawyer jokes could be.
 Galanter does to lawyer jokes what Freud did to Jewish jokes in his classic Jokes and Their Relation to the Unconscious, but sometimes a good joke is just a good joke."Alan Dershowitz, author of Rights from Wrongs

-Marc Galanter is the John and Rylla Bosshard Professor Emeritus of Law at the University of WisconsinMadison and Centennial Professor in the Department of Law at the London School of Economics and Political Science.
+Marc Galanter, an oft-quoted observer of the American legal system, is the John and Rylla Bosshard Professor Emeritus of Law at the University of WisconsinMadison and Centennial Professor in the Department of Law at the London School of Economics and Political Science.

 Please direct any inquiries for further publicity materials or photo permissions to our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org

 Home | Books | Journals | Events | Textbooks | Authors | Related | Search | Order | Contact If you have trouble accessing any page in this web site, contact our Web manager.